 This is where I spent my night.
 In the heart of this thick forest full of giant fir trees.
 I camped on the side of the road as it was dark and couldnt find a clear nearby.
 It was a beautiful night.
 I even spotted 3 falling stars while I was awake.

 Unfortunately both my gopro and camera are dead by now, so I only could use my crappy cellphone to take some more photos of the next Lake.
 Its called Doxa (Glory).
-It’s similar to Tsivlou but bigger and not that clean.
+It’s similar to Tsivlou but bigger.

 Usually only mountain bikes could ride here and not trekking bikes with thin road tires and a big load on the back.
 With some practice though you can ride any terrain with any bike.